| Place | Rain (24h) | Sun | Humidity Hum. | Wind | |

 1785Summary

-Melilotus indicus, sometimes incorrectly written Melilotus indica, is a yellow-flowered herb native to northern Africa, Europe and Asia, but naturalized throughout the rest of the world.
+Melilotus indicus, sometimes incorrectly written Melilotus indica, is a yellow-flowered herb in the Fabaceae family.
+It is native to northern Africa, Europe and Asia, but naturalized throughout much of the rest of the world's temperate climate zones.
+It is a commonly occurring weed in disturbed habitats, with historical uses for forage and medicine.
 Common names in English include sweet clover (or sweet-clover), sour clover (sour-clover, sourclover), Indian sweet-clover, annual yellow sweetclover, Bokhara clover, small-flowered sweet clover, common melilot, small-flowered melilot, small melilot, sweet melilot, Californian lucerne and Hexham scent.
-In Australia and New Zealand, where it is naturalised, it is sometimes called King Island melilot or King Island clover....read more on Wikipedia.
+In Australia and New Zealand, where it is naturalized, it is sometimes called King Island melilot or King Island clover....read more on Wikipedia.

 Climate